 Experience is a gameplay mechanic in Minecraft used for repairing Weapons and Tools on an Anvil, and for Enchanting items.
-These Enchantments greatly enhance gameplay, allowing you to mine and build faster as well as fight stronger Mobs.

 Unlike other games, Experience Levels are a simple currency in Minecraft.
 It doesn’t boost or make your character stronger depending on the level you have.